9 Must-visit Temples and Pagodas in Hanoi Old Quarter

 Hoe Nhai Pagoda on Hang Than street

-Hoe Nhai Pagoda, or Hong Phuc Pagoda, which is located at 19 Hang Than Street, used to be one of the biggest Buddhist pagodas under the Ly Dynasty (1010-1225).
-Hoe Nhai Pagoda has about 68 Buddhist statues, which include the historic statue of new-born Shakyamuni (called Cuu Long), displayed in six layers and 28 stone steles, dating from the 18th century.
-Especially, the Pagoda contains a uniquely-shaped statue of Buddha sitting on the back of a kneeling king.
-According to legend, after King Le Hy Tong dismissively sent many Buddhist monks to mountainous areas, a monk named Tong Dien showed him the philosophy of Buddhism thus making the King understand his wrong-doing.
-The statue was then sculpted to show the King’s repent.
-Hoe Nhai Pagoda is also considered the cradle of Soto sect (Tao Dong), one of the two main Buddhist sects in Vietnam.
+Hoe Nhai Pagoda, or Hong Phuc Pagoda, located at 19 Hang Than Street, was once one of the largest Buddhist pagodas during the Ly Dynasty (1010-1225).
+The pagoda is home to around 68 Buddhist statues, including a notable statue of a newborn Shakyamuni called Cuu Long, and 28 stone steles from the 18th century.
+A distinct statue of Buddha depicts him seated on the back of a kneeling king, symbolizing repentance after King Le Hy Tong dismissed numerous Buddhist monks.
+Hoe Nhai Pagoda is recognized as the cradle of the Soto sect (Tao Dong), one of Vietnam's two main Buddhist sects.

 Ba Da Pagoda